Spring is coming, and you know what that means: You’ll have even more fresh seasonal produce at your fingertips.

 Enjoy your DGLVs in smoothies, in chip-form (hello, kale chips!), and more.
 Other vegetables—like radishes, broccoli, mushrooms, and asparagus—are also considered superfoods.

 Blueberries are small but mighty, also containing their fair share of health benefits.
 The low-calorie berries are high in vitamin C, fiber, manganese, and vitamin K.

 Nuts are packed with nutrients, with almonds considered one of the healthiest.
 They’re among the top contenders in the world of monounsaturated fat, protein, and high-fiber snacks.
 They’re also a good source of antioxidants and can help keep cholesterol in check.

 Walnuts are also loaded with healthy fats.
 They do, however, potentially surpass their fellow nut comrades in terms of antioxidants.
-As an added bonus, they’re said to have anti-inflammatory properties, too.
+As an added bonus, they’re also said to have anti-inflammatory properties.